 Those chondrocytes are still there.
 Your body makes or is capable of making new articular surfaces EVERY DAY!
 It just needs a little, let's anthropomorphize here, a little peace and quiet.

 To break the cycle of inflammation and pain and NSAIDS and other painkillers, you need to quell the inflammation at its source: the gut.
 Heal the gut wall and start appreciating those amazing microbes that live within you.

 Eat clean, support/heal your gut barrier, prune back the bad bugs, feed (twice daily) the friendly ones, and small miracles begin to happen.

 Terry Wahls, kind of famous for having cured herself (a functional cure, let's make clear) of MS by researching and fixing her diet and life, is fond of coaching folks that around 2/3 of what they eat they eat to feed their gut microbes.
 Only the remaining 1/3 is actually for you!
 And when people come to both learn this and act upon it, genuine miracles happen.

 In his 2019 best seller, a former Loma Linda heart surgeon reborn nutritional health guru, one part Oz two parts Orville Redenbacher, devotes pages and pages to this idea and is particularly unforgiving where wheat germ agglutinin (the aforementioned WGA) is concerned, but bulgar, barley, rye and brown rice are also high on his hit list.
 (His hectoring against lectins is perhaps more controversial; but criticisms aside, the majority of what he advocates is both commensense and increasingly backed up by science.)

-Alcohol, NSAIDs, episodes of acute stress, as well as many food additives are also effective gut barrier busters.
+Alcohol, NSAIDs, episodes of acute stress, as well as many food additives (artificial sweeteners and emulsifiers chief among them) are also effective gut barrier busters.
 But then you likely already knew that.